 There are reasons apart from personal preference for departing from this norm.
 Take privacy; If your conservatory is overlooked, you may feel that a full height brick wall is the solution.

-Your conservatory wall may sit hard against the boundary with your neighbour’s unsightly fence or some other unwanted view.
+Your brick built conservatory wall may sit hard against the boundary with your neighbour’s unsightly fence or some other unwanted view.

 There is also the arrangement of furniture to consider.
 If you have larger pieces of furniture such as things which you’d use to furnish a dining room, you’ll need to have a solid wall to put them against.

 If you want your brick built conservatory to feel more like another room in your home rather than a room that connects the house to the garden, then a full height brick wall will help to do the trick.

 By now it should be clear that the first element in considering the cost of a brick conservatory is the amount of brickwork required.

 The second element of calculating your brick conservatory cost is the choice of brick.
 The most common approach is to do a match to the brick wall on which the conservatory is to be built.

 Any good builders merchant will provide a chart that you can use to identify exactly the type of brick you want.
 If the exact match is no longer in production you should be able to find something close.

 You may be surprised to learn that bricks vary widely in cost and because of this you may wish to take a different approach.
 You may wish to consider a brick colour or texture that is completely different and so create a contrast in your brick built conservatory